 6. Rally Vincent from Gunsmith Cats

 Even her love of cars and her car of choice, the blue Ford Shelby Mustang Cobra GT-500, displays her masculine side.
-Overall, Rally’s fondness for cars and guns and her boyish appearance make her a total tomboy girl.
+Overall, Rally’s fondness for cars and guns and her appearance make her a rare tomboy character in anime.

 5. Revy From Black Lagoon

 Revy is not your typical tomboy character.
-She has an absolute mess of a personality and a wide range of complicated emotions, but more than that, she practically personifies the term, “Badass!”
+She has an absolute mess of a personality and a wide range of complicated emotions, but more than that, she practically personifies the term, “Badass Tomboy”

 And I mean it is not just a positive, but also in a negative way.